 Prerequisites: Grade of "C" or better in ACED 2000 or exemption.
-Focus on three major aspects of office administration-business calculations, machine transcriptions, and records management.
-Emphasis is the course is on solving business mathematics problems using the electronic calculator, keying a variety of business documents from machine transcription, and completing a records management simulation.
+Focus on three major aspects of office administration-business calculations, machine transcription, and records management.
+Emphasis in the course is on solving business mathematics problems using the electronic calculator, keying a variety of business documents from machine transcription, and completing a records management simulation.

-ACED 4100 Advanced Computer Technology Prerequisite: ACED 3400 or consent of the instructor.
+ACED 4100 Advanced Computer Technology

+Prerequisite: ACED 3400 or consent of the instructor.
 Development of advanced skills in word processing, spreadsheets, databases, communications, and presentation software.
 Emphasis placed on customizing software applications to make the computerized workplace more productive.
-3-0-3